andrewson97/TheMateMonitor/README.md

 <img src="https://user-images.githubusercontent.com/58026793/135359389-a9834925-1ef1-4e1d-a74c-0716b4ba408d.png" width="700" />

 ######## Draw backs
-- have to create everything and within the timespan only would be able to create a lorawan network
+- have to create everything and within the timespan.
+So, only would be able to create a lorawan network simulation.
 - cannot connect to things network from omnet++ so need to simulate everything inside omnetPP

 ### option 2